azenor-github/python-machine-learning-book/README.md

 3. Create regression model for predicting students' final grade (kaggel dataset).
 4. What is a quantile regression?
 When one should prefere it over ordinal linear regression?

+#### Chapter 10

+1. What is a clustering?
+How does unsupervised learning differ from suppervised learning?
+2. What are the three types of clustering methods?
+Name one algorithm from each type.
+3. Describe k-means algorithm.
+What is the main disadventage of k-means?
+4. Hard vs. soft clustering?
+What are the differences?
+5. How do we assess the quality of clustering?
+How one can choose the number of clusterings?
+6. What is the main idea behind hierarchical clustering?
+What is the difference between agglomerative and divisive clustering?
+Name the most important parameters affecting the creation of clusters.
+7. What is DBSCAN?
+8. Read about spectral clustering.
+[A Tutorial on Spectral Clustering](https://arxiv.org/pdf/0711.0189.pdf)
+9. Apply clustering methods to group handwritten digits.

 ### Aditional Resources